ADHD; Focus & Executive Function: A Neuroscience Guide

 Can executive function improve in adulthood?

 Yes.
 ADHD executive function is highly trainable because of neuroplasticity, the brain’s ability to form new connections throughout life.
-With targeted practice, real-time neuroplasticity coaching, and dopamine-aware strategies, adults with ADHD can improve initiation, planning, follow-through, and emotional regulation.
+With targeted practice, real-time neuroplasticity practice, and dopamine-aware strategies, adults with ADHD can improve initiation, planning, follow-through, and emotional regulation.
 You may always have an ADHD-leaning brain, but the way that mind performs day to day can change more than most people realize.

 What is the most important idea to remember if I feel defeated by my ADHD?